KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 * "Python is slow"
 * Compiled languages are faster than interpreted ones (C, Rust extensions are faster than Python implementations)

-This talk focused on CPython implementation of Python.
+This talk focused on the CPython implementation of Python.

 CPython docs: [Extending Python with C or C++](https://docs.python.org/3/extending/extending.html)